CAREERS EDUCATION, INFORMATION, ADVICE & GUIDANCE

 - The promotion of opportunities through internal and external events; articles; adverts and features in each year group’s Careers Showbie folder, also accessible for parents and staff.

 - The advertising of upcoming opportunities and events on display boards around school.

 - Liaising with FE providers and collating information on behalf of the school for reporting Destinations Measures data.

 - Close liaison with SEND and DSP to support students with additional needs and personalised liaison with FE and specialist local providers to enable a smooth transition for the student.

 These are situated in C10 with careers staff.
-Unfortunately, due to current restrictions, it is NOT currently open for daily Drop-In sessions at break or lunchtime for any student.
 All students have an individual login for Unifrog, the school’s careers related software, are given access to information and advice through the school website and Showbie, providing links to a wide range of up to date careers information.

 Individual Personal Guidance interviews with the Careers Adviser are available via self or staff referral for any student in years 7 to 13.
 This is supported with an additional independent Careers Adviser at Parents’ Evenings for years 10; 11; 12 & 13 along with year 8 & 9 Options Evening.

 Students gain access to professionals in a range of careers through participation in activities such the biennial Careers Fair which include very popular ‘Aspiration Presentations’, events during National Careers Week and National Apprenticeship Week, Mock Interviews, Year 11 Transition Day, Year 12 Next Steps and KS3 STEM Enterprise Challenges.
 We also have a number of digital Employer Encounters delivered by professionals in curriculum lessons as part of the Careers Programme.